leahdorrien2/MIST4610GroupProject2/README.md

   The question is especially salient within the dataset we are using, as all four licensees are online gambling operations.
 For mobile gambling applications in particular, promotional coupons are often seen in the form of “free” in-game currency offerings, or “risk-free” bets.
 It is the conventional wisdom that such microtransactions substantially enhance the feedback loops that make online gambling so enticing and thus an extremely effective money-maker.
 By providing an on-ramp that introduces prospective players to the experience, these promotions can have a strong effect on gross revenue.
 While this makes rather intuitive sense, others have proposed the idea that the mechanism that makes these games so addictive is the stress of losing, or at least the risk of losing it all.

   Through this online gambling data from Connecticut, we can test these theories and the effectiveness of promotional coupons and credits.

-  State and federal governments have concerns about promotional deductions taking away from the taxable base of a firm’s revenue.
-As such, policies like Connecticut’s Act 21-23 have gradually lowered the maximum percentage of revenue that can be deducted as promotional deductions from 25% to 15%.

 # Question 1 Tableau Visualization